 Next generation sequencing (NGS) is one area of precision medicine that holds promise for the diagnosis and treatment of fetal congenital anomalies, genetic disorders and other complications of pregnancy.
 This technology allows UCSF clinicians and researchers to examine the exome and to better understand and treat fetal conditions.

 The UCSF Center for Maternal-Fetal Precision Medicine is leading new advances in gene-based interventions for fetal care.
-Two clinical trials of exome sequencing are now underway through the Center for Maternal-Fetal Precision Medicine at UCSF Benioff Children’s Hospitals.

 Benefits of exome sequencing